The Best Black Friday 2020 Deals Under $100

 It’s never too early to get a head start on your holiday gift list.
 Holiday shoppers can find gift items for your kid, friend, mom, dad, coworkers or other loved ones at the Amazon Black Friday sale.
 From budget friendly to eco-friendly unique holiday gifts to major markdowns, save on women’s clothing, kids' clothing, wallets, home decor items, kitchen accessories, eco-friendly finds, electronics, travel gear, designer handbags, designer dresses, sandals, sneakers, designer sunglasses, activewear, designer backpacks, swimwear, men's clothing, shoes, diamonds, deals under $50, jewelry, loungewear, tie dye and more.

-Additionally, Amazon Black Friday is a great opportunity to get your hands on major markdowns and fashion deals from loads of brands including Coach, Kate Spade, Marc Jacobs, Rebecca Minkoff, Frye, Herschel, Vera BradleyLevi's, Ugg, Amazon, Forever 21, Lululemon, Nordstrom, REI and Skechers.
+Additionally, Black Friday is a great opportunity to get your hands on major markdowns and fashion deals from loads of brands including Coach, Kate Spade, Marc Jacobs, Rebecca Minkoff, Frye, Herschel, Vera BradleyLevi's, Ugg, Lululemon, Nordstrom, REI and Skechers.

 Shoppers can find Christmas gift items for friends, family, coworkers, or that special someone.
 Whether it's for holiday gifts, birthday presents, gifts for teens, office gifts, stocking stuffers or any other special occasion, we rounded up a bunch of items at great prices.
 Whether you are shopping for that special someone or scooping up Christmas presents for friends, family or a coworker, tons of great gift items are just a click away.